Robert Liston: Reputation

 He was six foot two, and operated in a bottle-green coat with wellington boots.
 He sprung across the blood-stained boards upon his swooning, sweating, strapped-down patient like a duelist, calling, 'Time me gentlemen, time me!' to students craning with pocket watches from the iron-railinged galleries.
 Everyone swore that the first flash of his knife was followed so swiftly by the rasp of saw on bone that sight and sound seemed simultaneous.
 To free both hands, he would clasp the bloody knife between his teeth.

 Gordon's prose is more than just caricature.
 He describes how the link between surgical hygiene and iatrogenic infection was poorly understood at that time.
 At an address by Dr Oliver Wendell Holmes to the Boston Society for Medical Improvement on 13 February 1843, his suggestions for hygiene improvement to reduce obstetric infections and mortality from puerperal fever "outraged obstetricians, particularly in Philadelphia".
 In those days, "surgeons operated in blood-stiffened frock coats – the stiffer the coat, the prouder the busy surgeon", "pus was as inseparable from surgery as blood", and "Cleanliness was next to prudishness".
 He quotes Sir Frederick Treves on that era: "There was no object in being clean...Indeed, cleanliness was out of place.
 It was considered to be finicking and affected.
-An executioner might as well manicure his nails before chopping off a head".
-Indeed, the connection between surgical hygiene, infection, and maternal mortality rates at Vienna General Hospital was only made in 1847 by Vienna physician Dr Ignaz Philipp Semmelweis from Hungary, after a close colleague of his died.
+An executioner might as well manicure his nails before chopping off a head."
+The connection between surgical hygiene, infection, and maternal mortality rates at Vienna General Hospital was only made in 1847 by Vienna physician Dr Ignaz Philipp Semmelweis from Hungary, after a close colleague of his died.
 He instituted the hygiene practices exhorted by Holmes, and the mortality rate fell.